 As I was going through a familiar intersection the other day, I’ve almost hit the brakes on a green light, with other cars behind me.

 The street is so familiar that I know the exact distance between each traffic light by feel, and there are three of them in quick succession.
-It was dusk, the traffic lights were bright… A totally different shade of green on the third light must have signaled to my brain: “Not the same colour!”
+It was dusk, the traffic lights were bright… A totally different shade of green on the third light must have signalled to my brain: “Not the same colour!”

 The light must have been installed earlier that day.
 Now that I noticed how different the shade of green is from the two lights before and two lights after, I will remember and will not be that surprised anymore.
 But at that moment, when my brain was receiving the information for the first time, it was instantly confused, and almost forced me to brake at full speed.